MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ## Stage

 Based on the full data models, several models are created based on business needs.
-These tables will later be loaded used to be Loaded into SAC (could be consumed by any other BI tool)
+These tables will later be loaded used to be loaded into SAC (could be consumed by any other BI tool)

 #### STA_ALL_ITEMS

 The ALL_ITEMS Model contains all items that are either open or have been cleared during the last year.
-The model therefore monthly updates and contains data for one year.
+The model therefore, updates monthly and contains data for one year.

 #### STA_OPEN ITEMS_MONTHLY

-The Open items model contains all items that were open at the end of each month for the last year. e.g. all open items on 31.03, 30.04, 31.05 etc.
+The Open items model contains all open items at the end of each month for the last year. e.g., all open items on 31.03, 30.04, 31.05, etc.

-This is achieved by calculating back in time on the cleared items column in the TP3_ALL_ITEMS table.
-If an item is currently open or was cleared after a the given keydate and was posted before the keydate it was open at that time and therefore will be printed into the output model.
+By calculating back in time on the cleared items column in the TP3_ALL_ITEMS table, we can identify which records were open at the key date.
+If an item is currently open or has been cleared after a given key date and was posted before that keydate, it was open at that time and therefore, will be printed into the output model.

-In this model open items can occur multiple times as an item can be open in Jan and Feb and March etc. Therefoe the primary key is the transaction_key and the key_date column.
+In this model open items can occur multiple times as an item can be open in Jan and Feb and March etc. Therefore the primary key is the transaction_key and the key_date column.

-After the open items are selected the Arrears after net must be recalculated based on the keydate.
+After the open items are selected, the Arrears after net must be recalculated based on the key date.

 ```SQL
 declare @keydate_tp3 date